David Wilcox (Canadian musician): Early life

 Born in Montreal, Wilcox drew inspiration from musician Elvis Presley at the age of six.
-Wilcox began playing guitar at the age of nine, having his first live performance (to a room of ex-convicts) at fourteen years old.
+Wilcox grew up primarily in Montreal and Toronto.
+Wilcox began playing guitar at the age of seven, having his first live performance (to a room of ex-convicts) at twelve years old.
+Wilcox dropped out of high school.

 Career

 In 1970, Wilcox replaced Amos Garrett in Ian and Sylvia Tyson’s band, Great Speckled Bird, playing backup for acts such as Anne Murray, Carl Perkins, and Charlie Rich.
-In 1973, after two records, Wilcox left the band to go solo.
+Wilcox also played backup for Maria Muldaur, Todd Rundgren, Paul Butterfield and John Paul Jones before beginning his solo career.
+In 1973, after two records, Wilcox left Great Speckled Bird.

-In his first band, David Wilcox and the Teddy Bears, Wilcox hit local stages as a flashy character with an oversized waxed moustache, a baggy suit and a flower in his lapel.
+David first played with the Rhythm Rockets, a band that featured Dennis Stillwell Martin on vocals, harmonica and guitar.
+After several successful years with the Rhythm Rockets, David Wilcox hit local stages in the Teddy Bears as a flashy character with an oversized waxed moustache, a baggy suit and a flower in his lapel.

 David Wilcox's debut album, a solo album called Out of the Woods, was released in 1977.
-Out of the Woods produced his three top hits, "Do the Bearcat", "Bad Apple", and "That Hypnotizin’ Boogie".
+Out of the Woods produced three hits; "Do the Bearcat", "Bad Apple", and "That Hypnotizin' Boogie".
 Wilcox signed with Capitol Records in 1982, re-releasing Out of the Woods, which became Wilcox's first album to reach gold status.

 Wilcox's second album, My Eyes Keep Me in Trouble, released in 1983, featured "Downtown Came Uptown" and "Riverboat Fantasy".
 It was his second straight gold record and another series of tours followed.

 Motivated by the success of his tour and two gold records, Wilcox went back into the studio in 1984 to record Bad Reputation.
 A year later he released The Best of David Wilcox, his first compilation album, as a hit-inspired collection of his songs.
 It was also the debut album for "Blood Money" and "When You Mistreat Her".

 Later that year, Wilcox was honoured with the COCA (the Canadian Organization of Campus Activities) for Entertainer of the Year award (1985) (Biography, 2007).